gfranko/amdclean/README.md

 * Run the optimizer using [Node](http://nodejs.org) (also [works in Java](https://github.com/jrburke/r.js/blob/master/README.md)).
 More details can be found in the the [r.js](https://github.com/jrburke/r.js/) repo.

-* If you are using the RequireJS optimizer [Grunt task](https://github.com/gruntjs/grunt-contrib-requirejs), then it is very easy to integrate amdclean using either the `onBuildWrite` or the `onModuleBundleComplete` config options.
-Here is an example Grunt file that includes the RequireJS optimizer plugin with amdclean support:
+* If you are using the RequireJS optimizer [Grunt task](https://github.com/gruntjs/grunt-contrib-requirejs), then it is very easy to integrate amdclean using the `onModuleBundleComplete` config option.
+Here is an example Grunt file that includes the RequireJS optimizer plugin with AMDclean support:

 ```javascript
 module.exports = function(grunt) {